Einar Örn Benediktsson: Ghostigital

 In December 2003 Einar embarked on his first solo project.
 He debuted with an album called Ghostigital, recorded with the New York City-based Icelandic producer Curver.
 It was released by Honest Jon's Records in December 2003.
 The name of this first album would later turn into the name of a band, comprising Einar and Curver and a host of collaborators.
 The music is described as "electronic beat music", drawing in elements of dub, hip-hop, Rock and noise, combined with Einar's idiosyncratic worldview.

 In 2005 Ghostigital signed with the California-based label Ipecac Recordings co-founded by Faith No More singer Mike Patton.
 Their first Ipecac release, In Cod We Trust, was released in March 2006.
 On this record Einar's son Kaktus (currently frontman of Fufanu) plays trumpet.
 It also features contributions from Mark E Smith, Sensational, Ásgerður Júníusdóttir and KatieJane Garside.

 Ghostigital released their third studio album called Division of Culture & Tourism on Smekkleysa SM/BadTaste Records on 12 November 2012.
 It features contributions from Damon Albarn, David Byrne, Nick Zinner, Dälek, and King Buzzo.

 Art practice

-In his art practice Einar Örn has utilized a wide range of media; sound art, performance, words, music and multimedia but is currently focusing on works on paper, large scale murals and textile prints.
-All connected through his playful way of telling stories that simultaneously amuse and baffle.
+In his art practice Einar Örn has utilized a wide range of media; sound art, performance, words, music and multimedia. Örn currently focuses on works on paper, large scale murals and textile prints.

 Einar Örn has exhibited internationally and in Iceland.